FireDynamics/LectureFireSimulation/book/content/modelling/01_general/02_fse.md

 * fire safety design can be conducted by *semi-qualified* persons
 * legal certainity

-However, this design approach has also some flows, like
+However, this design approach has also some flaws, like

 * descriptive designs are prone for individuality and complexity
 * the application of *deemed-to-satisfy* strategies can be inappropriate, uneconomic or even impossible